leadedge/Spout2/README.md

 [Spout](https://spout.zeal.co/) is a video frame sharing system for Microsoft Windows, which allows applications to share OpenGL textures in a similar way to [Syphon](https://github.com/Syphon) for the Mac.

 Spout supports DirectX 9, DirectX 11, DirectX 12 and OpenGL textures and includes a developer SDK and sample applications.

-If you are interested in assisting with development, please contact using the email address indicated on the GitHub overview page.
+For questions and suggestions please contact the [Spout Discourse Group](https://spout.discourse.group/).
+Please reserve repository Issues for code development.

 Documentation
 - [Spout SDK for OpenGL](https://spoutgl-site.netlify.app/)